shinellm/CSC385---Bouncing_2D_Mesh/README.md

 	Sizing up the ball and clicking should resolve this.

-The BlobExample folder holds a copy of Hakim El Hattab?s blob implementation that we hoped to build upon (https://lab.hakim.se/blob/03/).
+The BlobExample folder holds a copy of Hakim El Hattab's blob implementation that we hoped to build upon (https://lab.hakim.se/blob/03/).

 The SimpleBouncingBall and SpringTest are testing environments we wrote, which were later used in the creation of our blob implementation.